UffizziCloud/docs/docs/guides/container-registry-integrations.md

 <img src="../../assets/images/settings-integrations.png">

 <p>Enter your Docker ID and the access token you created, then select <b>Sign in to Docker Hub</b>.
-Uffizzi should now have access to pull images from your Docker Hub registry. ffizzi will automatically configure a webhook to be notified when you push new images.</p>
+Uffizzi should now have access to pull images from your Docker Hub registry.
+Uffizzi will automatically configure a webhook to be notified when you push new images.</p>

 <img src="../../assets/images/docker-hub-login.png">